heidtn/ksp_autopilot/README.md

 # ksp_autopilot
-A krpc autopilot for ksp as a part of my marooned martian project
+A krpc autopilot for ksp as a part of my castaway martian project